Bone Glue Pearls

 Viscosity: 80–110 millipascal seconds

-The millipascal seconds is a measurement of viscosity which is measured by the flow velocity of the glue solution through a funnel.
+The millipascal seconds is a viscosity measurement by the flow velocity of the glue solution through a funnel.

 Glue Size Recipe